sequencemedia/react-router-pagination-io/README.md

 ### Redux

-CD into `v2` and in your terminal enter the commands:
+Change directory into `v2` and in your terminal enter the commands:

 ```
 npm install